tldr-pages/tldr/pages/linux/readpe.md

 `readpe --all-sections {{path/to/executable}}`

-- Display a specific header from the PE file:
+- Display a specific header from a PE file:

 `readpe --header {{dos|coff|optional}} {{path/to/executable}}`